kdineshreddy009/BillSharingApp/README.md

 Thus, Mudit should get back 150 rupees while Sourav and Souvik need to give back 100 and 50 rupees respectively in order to balance out the bill.

+How to Test(will be updating it):
+- run Driver.java for i)adding an expense ii)retrieving expenses based on user

 Bonus:
 Support individual (person to person) balances.
 Also take care of concurrency issues that can arise out of multiple people registering bills at the same time.